FnSolo/Greyboxer/Unity/README.md

 Typical use case:
 -
-Spam bunch of rigidbodies of simple shapes to test out ideas. (the end, use Blender one if want walls in one mesh)
+Spam bunch of rigidbodies of simple shapes to test out ideas. (the end, use Blender one if want proper walls in one mesh)

 # Screenshots: